 18. How much time is needed for participation?

-You will need to invest an hour for the introduction session and about one afternoon each for the pre-departure and the post-sojourn session.
-During your study abroad you are required to submit several short pieces of writing, to conduct one Skype interview with the mentor and to fulfill one task in a group with other students going abroad.
-A couple of months after your return, you will be asked to particpate in a short online survey.
+You will need to invest about one afternoon each for the pre-departure and the post-sojourn session.
+During your study abroad you are required to submit several short pieces of writing and to conduct one Skype interview with the mentor as well as interview someone you meet during your stay abroad.
+A couple of months after your return, you will be asked to participate in a short online survey.

 19. Why are you offering the mentoring program?